20chase/MengeFileGenerator/README.md

 ```

 ## Defining Group Goal Set Nodes
-The ‘GoalSet’ XML node defines properties of a goal and the next goal set agents will move to.
+The **GoalSet** XML node defines properties of a goal and the next goal set agents will move to.
 * The **capacity** attribute defines the maximum number of agents that can be at a goal inside of this goal set.
 This defaults to 1.
 * The **min** attribute defines the minimum amount of time (steps in the simulation) an agent will wait before transitioning to another goal.
 This defaults to 0.
 * The **max** attribute defines the maximum amount of time (steps in the simulation) an agent will wait before transitioning to another goal.
 This defaults to 0.